 GBK Suspension GBK

-The executive director shall have the authority to suspend certified employees with pay until the

-suspension is resolved by board action.
+The executive director shall have the authority to suspend certified employees with pay until the suspension is resolved by board action.

-Approved: 10/17/07 GBK-R Suspension GBK-R The executive director may suspend certified employees with pay for any reason, including one or more of the following: alleged violation of board policy, rule or regulation; refusal or failure to follow a reasonable directive of an administrator; the filing of a complaint against the employee with any civil or criminal authority; the alleged commission of an offense involving moral turpitude; or other good cause.
+GBK-R Suspension GBK-R

+The executive director may suspend certified employees with pay for any reason, including one or more of the following: alleged violation of board policy, rule or regulation; refusal or failure to follow a reasonable directive of an administrator; the filing of a complaint against the employee with any civil or criminal authority; the alleged commission of an offense involving moral turpitude; or other good cause.

 If a suspension is imposed on an employee pending dismissal, the employee is entitled to pay until the employee has a hearing before the board.
 The hearing shall determine whether further suspension shall be with or without pay.

 GBN Nonrenewal and Termination

 GBN

 Nonrenewal or termination shall be in accordance with Kansas law and the negotiated agreement, as applicable.

-KASB Recommendation-2/98; 4/07; 6/19

-Keystone Board Approved: 10/17/07; 6/19

 GBO Resignation GBO

-The board shall consider any licensed employee's resignation which is submitted to the board in

-writing.
-The board may accept resignations from employees under contract when the resignation will be in the

-best interests of the service center.
+The board shall consider any licensed employee's resignation which is submitted to the board in writing.
+The board may accept resignations from employees under contract when the resignation will be in the best interests of the service center.

-Approved: 10/17/07 GBO-R Resignation GBO-R A licensed employee who has signed a contract and accepted a teaching position in the interlocal for the coming year, or who has not resigned by the continuing contract notice deadline, shall not be released from that contract to accept another position until a suitable replacement has been employed.
-If the licensed employee terminates employment in the service center without complying with board policy, the board may petition the State Board of Education to have the teacher's license suspended.
-GBQA Reduction of Teaching Staff GBQA If the board decides that the size of the teaching staff must be reduced, guidelines in the following rule shall be followed.
-Insofar as possible reduction of staff shall be accomplished by attrition due to resignations and retirement.
+GBO-R Resignation GBO-R

+A licensed employee who has signed a contract and accepted a teaching position in the interlocal for the coming year or who has not resigned by the continuing contract notice deadline shall not be released from that contract to accept another position until a suitable replacement has been employed.

+If the licensed employee terminates employment in the Service Center without complying with board policy, the board may petition the State Board of Education to have the teacher's license suspended.

+GBQA Reduction of Teaching Staff GBQA

+Unless otherwise provided in the negotiated agreement, if the board decides that the size of the teaching staff must be reduced, the following guidelines shall be followed.

+Insofar as possible, reduction of staff shall be accomplished by attrition due to resignations and retirement.
+Following attrition, if additional reductions are required, established by the board.